shahpriyankaj/qna-chatbot/README.md

 - <b>data/:</b> Directory to store the raw documents.
 Generally in a company, the documents are retrieved using API or stored in knowledge base.
 - <b>data_pipeline/:</b> Document ingestion pipeline to store the embeddings into faiss vector store.
 Generally, in a company, there are multiple types of documents such as ppt, txt, web pages, pdf, json, doc, excel, etc. There are different langchain loaders to support and load various documents types.
 - <b>data_ingestion.py</b>: This is the script to run the data processing pipeline.
 In a company, generally the data processing to store the embeddings are scheduled as a job.
 - <b>app.py:</b> Streamlit frontend for interacting with the chatbot.
 Generally in a company, the UI is designed based on business requirements and company's UI/UX design patterns.
-This file also connects the SQLite to store the thumbs-up and thumbs-down interaction.
+This file also connects the SQLite to store the thumbs-up and thumbs-down interaction for a feedback loop.
 - <b>main.py:</b> FastAPI backend providing the QnA API.
 Generally in a company, the API can have multiple features as well as error handling and it should return HTTP codes/error message during API failures.
 - <b>utils/:</b> Utility functions for creating embeddings
 - <b>rag/:</b> RAG functions to retreive the documents from faiss vectorstore using semantic search, create embeddings of user query, create the prompt for LLM and generate response.
 - <b>evaluation/:</b> Scripts for evaluating the chatbot's performance.
 The golden examples are stores in pandas df currently, but this can be further improved by adding into persistent storage.
 As well as, the automated evaluation script can be integrated into a company's CI-CD pipeline to compare with benchmark before the deployment.
-- <b> evaluation.py </b>: This script is just to run the testing and evaluation.
+- <b>evaluation.py </b>: This script is just to run the testing and evaluation.
 Generally, in a company, this can be integrated into a company's CI-CD pipeline
 - <b>model/:</b> It stores the faiss vectorstore as well as the LLM model
 - <b>requirements.txt:</b> All the Python dependencies needed for the project.
 - <b>qna_interactions.db:</b> It is a SQLite persistent db to store the thumbs-up/thumbs-down user interactions.
-- <b>images/:</b> To store relavant images to explain the project
+- <b>images/:</b> To store relavant images/video to explain the project

 ### Testing: